 - Excellent heat retention due to the thick base of the pan

 - It is durable and wears well over time

-- Due to its dark color, it shows up the staining less obviously.
+- Due to its dark brown color, it shows up the staining less obvious.

 Is Searing Food A Healthy Cooking Option?

 The short answer to this is yes!